riskframe/ai-rmm/framework/manage-1.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Manage 1
-# Manage 1: AI risks based on assessments and other analytical output from the MAP and MEASURE functions are prioritized, responded to, and managed
+> AI risks based on assessments and other analytical output from the MAP and MEASURE functions are prioritized, responded to, and managed.  [@airmf]

+## Manage 1.1
-## Manage 1.1: A determination is made as to whether the AI system achieves its intended purposes and stated objectives and whether its development or deployment should proceed.
+> A determination is made as to whether the AI system achieves its intended purposes and stated objectives and whether its development or deployment should proceed. [@playbook]

 ### Manage 1.1.1.
 Assess Alignment with Intended Purposes and Objectives.